edamontology/caseologue/caseologue_python/README.md

 # caseologue
 caseologue is a CI python tool for the EDAM Ontology, grouping a set of tests (mostly using SPARQL queries) to validate the ontology.

+## Run Caséologue

-Clone the repository and install requirements from the caseologue_python folder:
+Clone the repository, navigate to the `caseologue_python` folder, and install requirements:
 ```
 pip install -r requirements.txt
 ```

-run caseologue (replace the edampath and use your python version) from the caseologue_python folder:
+In the following, replace the edampath and use your python.
+(On Windows you might need to replace `python3` with `python`.)
 ```
 EDAM_PATH=../../edamontology/EDAM_dev.owl python3 caseologue.py
 ```